dconford/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

-REST API (How to) I want to implement REST API for better understanding separation of control, and demonstrating programming abilities.
+REST API (How to) I want to implement REST API for better understanding separation of control, and demonstrating programming abilities.<br>
-Server Side Controllers (API Provider) For a better understanding of how to handle server side processing, cycle of operations.
+Server Side Controllers (API Provider): <br> For a better understanding of how to handle server side processing, cycle of operations.
-Client Side Processing (API Consumer) For a better understanding of how to handle client side.
-Decoupling should give me chance to add/remove features on client side, without affecting the data or server side of operations.
-Ideally, coding front ends in different languages, using same API endpoints should be another good demonstration of abilities.
+Client Side Processing (API Consumer): <br> For a better understanding of how to handle client side.
+Decoupling should give me chance to add/remove features on client side, without affecting the data or server side of operations. <br>Ideally, coding front ends in different languages, using same API endpoints should be another good demonstration of abilities.